mkipling/p/_a/parenting.md

 For me, guiding a child means instilling values, and developing skills that will let them live a life they choose.

+What is the best way to approach teaching?
+How should I say no?
+How should I encourage?

 What values?

 Character: